-Simeon, along with his wife, Janice, opened Tin Roof this April.
+Simeon, along with his wife, Janice, opened Tin Roof in April 2016.
 “It’s like our fifth baby,” says Janice with a laugh.
 The Hawai‘i-born-and-raised couple (she from Maui, he from Hawaii Island) have four children and, in the past year, they joke they’ve had another.
 The Simeons poured their savings into the neighborhood eatery, and spent nearly a year transforming the space from its former life, a 20-year-old Japanese bento shop, Koko Ichiban Ya.
 “A lot of the work that was done [to Tin Roof] was done by friends and family,” says Simeon, adding that Janice made the wood door to the kitchen.
 “Some would work construction all day, then come up here and do drywall.”

 Tin Roof was an immediate hit.
 It’s partly because of Simeon’s status as a celebrity chef, although, in true local style, the fame hasn’t gone to his head.
 He’s a two-time James Beard semifinalist and won fan favorite by viewers during season 10 of Bravo’s “Top Chef” in 2012.
 Simeon has worked and been head chef at several of Maui’s institutional restaurants, including Aloha Mixed Plate, Star Noodle and, most recently, the former Migrant Maui at the Wailea Beach Marriott Hotel & Spa.